wmunsch/OthelloBot/README.md

 The following explains the move ordering heuristics used and how effective they are.
 Each heuristic was tested given three different board states, one in an early game position, one in a mid game position, and one in a late game position.
 The speed factor measures how fast it is compared to the alpha-beta search with no move ordering heuristics.
-These tests are available as unit tests in the tests folder.
+These tests are available as JUnit tests in the tests folder.

 ### Shallow move ordering : This is the process of evaluating each move and sorting the list of possible moves based on that score (best gets searched first) before continuing on with the alpha-beta search.
 #### Early game :